gitjuba/javascript-roguelike/LOG.md

 How to format the log?
 Put a `>` in the beginning of each line.
 When an event (player or monster attacking) generates a log message, push it to a buffer which is five lines long.

 Or rather, the log can (for the moment) contain the whole game, but we only show five most recent entries.

+## 2021-03-17

+Next goal would be line of sight, and, somewhat related to that, a visibility radius around the character.

+Line of sight feels like a more difficult problem, so let's start with the visibility radius.
+So tiles within a given distance from the player are _visible_ (whether or not behind obstacles or deep within a wall).
+Tiles which have at some point been _visible_ are _seen_.

+## 2021-03-18

+How to implement visible and seen tiles?

+- Draw the whole map on one canvas
+- Draw a _seen_ mask on another canvas, which at start is all black
+- Whenever the player moves, mark tiles within a given distance from the player as visible, and clear these tiles on the seen mask
+- Monsters are shown only if on visible tiles.

+I could think of some ways to optimise this.
+Keep track of the coordinates of the tiles on the edge (border) of the visibility circle, and update these coordinates together with the player coords.

+Or update the seen and visible flags to separate arrays, same size as the level map, and update those as the player moves.